memespring/wiki-platformland-content/explaining.md

 ## Digital service teams are your users

 Meet the needs of service teams, so that they can meet the needs of their users, and as a consequence of that, public services improve and the quality of people's experience of the state is transformed.
+The primary users of platforms are digital service teams elsewhere in government.

 ## The infrastructure argument